Current Residents FAQ

 - How do I report a maintenance issue?

 - Why do I have to swipe my fob every time I walk in the building?

 - Why do I have to enter and exit through the front door(s) of the building only?
-Why are the side doors emergency exits?
+Why are the side doors labelled as emergency exit only?